 Despite being a small town, Vienna has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-Vienna is a very ethnically-diverse town.
+Vienna is an extremely ethnically-diverse town.
 The people who call Vienna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vienna residents report their race to be White, followed by Asian.
-Important ancestries of people in Vienna include English, Irish, Italian, and Polish.
+Important ancestries of people in Vienna include German, Irish, English, Italian, and European.

 The most common language spoken in Vienna is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include Spanish and Arabic.